 By law, Statistics Canada is required to keep the information you provide confidential.
 The Statistics Act prohibits Statistics Canada from releasing any information that identifies or could be used to identify any individual, business or organization.

-Statistics Canada's business surveys provide both the private and public sectors with vital information that is used in their decision making processes.
+Statistics Canada's business surveys provide both the private and public sectors with vital information that they use in their decision making processes.
 Many businesses and organizations need accurate information to track growth and changes in this industry.

 Schools and universities use survey results to study the economy.